mesg-foundation/docs/guide/application/create-an-application.md

-# Create your application
+# Create an application

-Your application connects your various services and defines the buisness logic of your product.
-Your application should be a list of tasks to execute and events to listen to.
+An application connects various [services](/guide/service/create-a-service.md) and defines the buisness logic for your product.
+An application should be a list of tasks to execute and events to listen to.

 eg:
 - **when** a user signs up **then** send an email